So what is WebRTC, from a more detailed and functional standpoint?

-Although WebRTC is an outstanding real-time communication solution, it’s not quite perfect.
-There are a few drawbacks to be aware of.
+Although WebRTC is an outstanding real-time communication solution, it’s not quite perfect:

-- WebRTC is a developing technologyWebRTC is a new technology.
-The current version is a working draft.
+- WebRTC is a developing technologyWebRTC is a new technology and the current version is a working draft.
 That means that the WebRTC source code could undergo significant changes in the future.
 Whether or not future versions will be backward compatible with previous versions remains to be seen.

 → Keep on top of the newest developments in WebRTC - join our developers' Slack community.